-Examines the nature and process of spiritual growth and maturation in the life of the Christian.
-As an academic course of study, this class arises out of ascetical theology and thus emphasizes the writings of early, medieval, and later Christians.
-Primary emphasis is given to the role of the classical spiritual disciplines in the formation of character.
-Prerequisites: THEL 209
+Survey of the main tenets of the Christian faith.
+Doctrines examined in light of Biblical basis and constructive academic course of study, this class arises out of ascetical theology and thus emphasizes the writings of early, medieval, and later Christians.
+Primary emphasis is given to the role of the classical spiritual disciplines in